cloudpilot-emu/cloudpilot-emu.github.io/README.md

 # Privacy

-CloudpilotEmu is [a strictly client side](PRIVACY.md) application.
+CloudpilotEmu is a strictly client side application.
 It stores the data that you enter locally on your device and does not transmit any of it over the network.
+Please check the [privacy statement](PRIVACY.md) for details.